wang-ye/robinhood-crypto/README.md

-# robinhood-crypto
+# Robinhood Crypto APIs
-Robinhood Crypto APIs
+This repo provides several key APIs for Robinhood Crypto, including authorization, quotes, historicals, order placement and status.

 # How to Use
 1. Install Python 3.
 I use anaconda for the python version management.